What to do

 You can walk your dog.
+Dog walkers can also walk dogs from more than one household at a time, unless a dog belongs to someone who was diagnosed or exposed to someone with COVID-19.
 Use a leash, and distance yourself at least 6 feet from other pets and owners.

 You can go to the vet or pet hospital.

 You can get your dog groomed, but you cannot go inside to drop off your dog.
-You need to drop off your dog on the curb outside your groomer’s business.
+You should drop off your dog on the curb outside your groomer’s business.

 You can also have a groomer or petsitter come to your home.

 You can take your dog to a kennel, but you cannot go inside to drop off your dog.
-You need to drop off your dog on the curb outside the kennel.
+You should drop off your dog on the curb outside the kennel.

 Some businesses can remain open, if they follow physical distancing and other safety requirements, like face coverings.

-Businesses not allowed to open to the public can only perform basic operations.
+Businesses not allowed to open to the public can perform basic operations.

 This is a legally enforceable order issued under California law.
 It is a crime to violate this order.
 You may be punished by a fine or imprisonment if you do.